charcoalyy/mini-games/README.md

-# rock-paper-scissors
+# mini-games
-a game of rock, paper, scissors
+a selection of simple games to play to kill awkward amounts of time